akram4401/CarWindowServo_esp32_matlab/README.md

 1. **Wire the circuit** according to the table above.
 2. **Flash ESP32** with `esp32_pid_servo.ino`.
 3. **Open MATLAB** and run `esp32_live_plot.m`.
-4. Change the COM port on MATLAB code the same as the esp32 e.g "COM5".
-5. Watch the real-time plot as the motor follows the step sequence.
+4. Watch the real-time plot as the motor follows the step sequence.
-6. Adjust PID and deadband values from MATLAB until the response is stable.
+5. Adjust PID and deadband values from MATLAB until the response is stable.

 ---